dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 4. `toc.yml` under root folder.
 It renders as the navbar of the website.
 5. `docfx.json` under root folder.
 It is the configuration file that `docfx` depends upon.

-> Tip:
+> [!Tip]
-  It is a good practice to separate files with different type into different folders.
+> It is a good practice to separate files with different type into different folders.

 6. Q&A
 -------------------------